agustinustheo/licensable-runtime/README.md

 - `--rpc-cors all`: Allow all CORS origins
 - `--rpc-methods unsafe`: Enable all RPC methods

-For production, modify the command in the Dockerfile's supervisor configuration.
+For production, modify the CMD directive in `.maintain/Dockerfile`.

 ### Docker Monitoring